 - 1. Exercise personal responsibility - 2.
-Use Work Based Learning as a means to reflect on individual development opportunities - 3.
-Use Work Based Learning as a means to reflect on organisational development opportunities - 4.
-Apply knowledge gained through academic studies to working practice
+Debate the impact of housing policy on housing organisations - 3.
+Use Work Based Learning as a means to reflect on individual development opportunities - 4.
+Use Work Based Learning as a means to reflect on organisational development opportunities

-(D) Practical, professional and employability skills: Students will be able to...
+(D) Practical, professional and employability skills: Students will be able to:

-- 1. Work well with individuals from different professional and organisational backgrounds showing respect for diversity and equality of opportunity. - 2.
-Behave with integrity and apply ethical principles to practice. - Reflect upon their own professional development and draw up strategies to meet their continuing professional development and discuss the role that professional bodies can play in meeting these needs.
+- 1. Apply knowledge gained through academic studies to working practice - 2.
+Work well with individuals from different professional and organisational backgrounds showing respect for diversity and equality of opportunity. - 3.
+Behave with integrity and apply ethical principles to practice. - 4.
+Reflect upon their own professional development and draw up strategies to meet their continuing professional development

-A curriculum map isappended showing how the overall programme outcomes are achieved and where skills are developed and assessed within individual modules.
+A curriculum map is appended showing how the overall programme outcomes are achieved and where skills are developed and assessed within individual modules.